"Any other functions" of a Health and Safety Committee must be consistent with requirements of the WHS Act

 Section 48 of the WHS Act describes how a PCBU must consult on health and safety matters.
 A health and safety committee may be able to help with that.
 Any actions of the committee to help the PCBU consult on health and safety matters would need to be “…agreed between the person conducting the business or undertaking and the committee.”

 Misunderstandings of the Law can sometimes lead to a health and safety committee being repurposed for activities and responsibilities that do not belong to a HSC but belong to specific duty holders.
-The WHS Act states that WHS duties are not transferrable nor sub-contractable (Ref.
-Sections 14 and 272.)
+WHS duties are non-delegable meaning the responsibility to fulfil them them cannot be offloaded to someone else.
+(Ref.
+Sections 14 and 272 of the WHS Act.)

 A health and safety committee has no "operational" functions nor any “authority.”
 Operational responsibilities for a business fall on the leadership team including the supervisors and managers of the business, as covered in Part 2 of the WHS Act, “Health and Safety Duties.”
 It is the supervisors and managers who oversee and supervise day-to-day operations which includes ensuring staff follow rules and safety protocols.
 Supervisors and managers are on the job - every hour of every day.
 Company directors, CEOs, and business owners must ensure this is happening and that the company maintains a successful Management system.